CiscoDevNet/jtapi-samples/README.md

         mvn deploy:deploy-file -DgroupId=com.cisco.jtapi -DartifactId=jtapi -Dversion={version} -Durl=file:./lib -DrepositoryId=local-maven-repo -DupdateReleaseInfo=true -Dfile={/path/to/jtapi.jar}
         ```

-        >Note: be sure to update {version} and {/path/to/jtapi.jar} to your actual values
+        >Note: be sure to update {version} and {/path/to/jtapi.jar} with your actual values

 1. JTAPI configuration - e.g. trace log number/size/location and various timeouts - can be configured in `jtapi_config/jtapi.ini` (defined as a resource in `pom.xml`)

-1. As of v12.5, the Cisco `jtapi.jar` does not implement the [Java Platform Module System](https://www.oracle.com/corporate/features/understanding-java-9-modules.html) (JPMS).
+1. As of v14, the Cisco `jtapi.jar` does not implement the [Java Platform Module System](https://www.oracle.com/corporate/features/understanding-java-9-modules.html) (JPMS).
 See this [issue](https://github.com/CiscoDevNet/jtapi-samples/issues/1) for more info.